italicize/italicize.github.io/draft.md

                         dblSpec = wdAlignParagraphJustify
                     End If
                     .Alignment = dblSpec
-                End If
-                If strSpec = "widow/orphan control" _
+                ElseIf strSpec = "widow/orphan control" _
+                    Or strSpec = "orphan/widow control" _
-                    Or strSpec = "widow control" _
+                    Or strSpec = "widow and orphan control" _ Or strSpec = "orphan and widow control" _ Or strSpec = "widow control" _
-                    Or strSpec = "orphan control" Then '------ widow control .WidowControl = True
+                    Or strSpec = "orphan control" Then '--------- widow control .WidowControl = True
-                End If
-                If strSpec = "no widow/orphan control" _
+                ElseIf strSpec = "no widow/orphan control" _
+                    Or strSpec = "no orphan/widow control" _
-                    Or strSpec = "no widow control" _ Or strSpec = "no orphan control" Then .WidowControl = False
+                    Or strSpec = "no widow and orphan control" _ Or strSpec = "no orphan and widow control" _ Or strSpec = "no widow or orphan control" _ Or strSpec = "no orphan or widow control" _ Or strSpec = "no widow control" _ Or strSpec = "no orphan control" Then .WidowControl = False
-                End If
-                If strSpec = "keep with next" Then '--------- keep with next .KeepWithNext = True
+                ElseIf strSpec = "keep with next" Then '-------- keep with next .KeepWithNext = True
-                End If
-                If strSpec = "don't keep with next" _ Or strSpec = "do not keep with next" Then .KeepWithNext = False
+                ElseIf strSpec = "don't keep with next" _ Or strSpec = "do not keep with next" Then .KeepWithNext = False
-                End If
-                If strSpec = "keep together" _
-                    Or strSpec = "keep lines together" _ Then '------------------------------ keep lines together
-                    .KeepTogether = True
+                ElseIf strSpec = "keep lines together" _ Or strSpec = "keep together" Then '---- keep lines together .KeepTogether = True
-                End If
-                If strSpec = "don't keep together" _ Or strSpec = "don't keep lines together" _ Or strSpec = "do not keep together" _ Or strSpec = "do not keep lines together" Then .KeepTogether = False
+                ElseIf strSpec = "don't keep together" _ Or strSpec = "don't keep lines together" _ Or strSpec = "do not keep together" _ Or strSpec = "do not keep lines together" Then .KeepTogether = False
-                End If
-                If strSpec = "page break before" Then '--- page break before .PageBreakBefore = True
+                ElseIf strSpec = "page break before" Then '-- page break before .PageBreakBefore = True
-                End If
-                If strSpec = "no page break before" Then .PageBreakBefore = False
+                ElseIf strSpec = "no page break before" Then .PageBreakBefore = False
                 End If
             End With